greencardigan/TC4-shield/arduinosoftware/sketches/aBourbon/README.txt

 -------------

-This program descends from Bill Welch's original a_logger file, but has been modified to plot traces of
+This program descends from Bill Welch's original a_logger file, but has been modified to output the following information on the serial interface:

  ambient temperature
  channel 0 temperature